 For most of my adult life, I’ve lived in majority Muslim settings.
 So I’ve learned about Islam but my main concern has been how the community of Jesus’ people expresses their faith and love for Jesus to Muslims and others.
 I’m grateful that I’ve crossed paths with many Muslims who are sincere lovers of God.
 I find that they usually have a profound respect for Jesus which gives us a lot to talk about.

 Stephanie and I are approaching four decades of marriage.
 Words can’t express my deep love and appreciation for her gentle companionship through the long journey of life.
-Two of our three daughters have married so we enjoy two sons-in-law and seven grandchildren.
-For various reasons, the daughters and their families have all landed in the Pacific Northwest (Seattle, WA and British Columbia, Canada).
+Our three daughters have married so we enjoy three sons-in-law and seven grandchildren.
+For various reasons, the daughters and their families have all landed in the Pacific Northwest.
 When we returned from Beirut (2018), we chose to settle near them in Bellingham, WA.
 Now we get to bask in the joys of grandparenting and I get to explore a new mountain range .

 If you find anything of interest on this website, drop me a line at email@example.com or contact me via the contact form on the home page.